Vautrinss/WI/README.md

 The CSV file is stored in the folder **ouput** at the root of the project

 The file is named like part-00000-xxxx.csv

+/!\ To re run the algo, YOU HAVE TO DELETE THE "output" FOLDER FIRST /!\